 - You don’t have to use it exclusively for taking pictures.
 If you suck at photography or getting the perfect image, you can design it so that it’s a reflection of your website, as well.
 That’s how I use mine.
 I have another separate account for my photography business, and that one has its own followers and does well, too.
 But I like what I’m doing with my instagram.com/kerrielegend account and it’s been really fun watching it grow.

 - Say thank you!
-This week @hubspot found me and liked one of my posts.
+There was this one time where @hubspot found me and liked one of my posts.
 That’s a real honor!
 I went back, tagged and thanked them for stopping by.
 Make sure you interact with your followers and thank them for being there.
 They’ll stick around.

 - Mix up the hashtags – depending on what your ideal audience is (and don’t just say “anybody”), you may want to try out some different hashtags if the ones you are using are not working for you.
 Try using the max number of hashtags in your picture’s topic genre and see what happens.